 Once an ERP and/or CRM solutions provider has gathered all of an organization’s tribal knowledge, it can begin developing a solution specifically designed for that organization.
 This solution typically consists of deeply integrated modules that communicate with each other intelligently and seamlessly, allowing users to obtain a comprehensive overview of their organization.
 Leaders are then able to make better business decisions that improve performance.

 Assume for this example that the organization in question is a manufacturing plant.
 An integrated Tech Stack could allow users to perform tasks at all points in the manufacturing process such as placing an order, issuing and paying the invoice, tracking shipments, and automatically updating inventory.

 A single system with all these capabilities can save manufacturers a great deal of time by ensuring every user has access to the knowledge they need to perform their job.
 Using the tribal knowledge that was captured at the beginning of the process allows system designers to tune each module specifically for each individual organization so that employees can share knowledge quickly and easily.

 Higher Quality of Communication

-With a successful ERP implementation, data that is difficult to relay through one-on-one communication, or that is department specific and hard to transfer into other systems, can be analyzed, translated, and configured for the other company departments.
-This process is done automatically through the ERP system.
+With a successful ERP and/or CRM implementation, data that is difficult to relay through one-on-one communication, or that is department specific and hard to transfer into other systems, can be analyzed, translated, and configured for the other company departments.
+This process is done automatically through the system.
 Other employees can quickly analyze the system-interpreted data and reports to make more concise decisions to complete tasks.
 The data they need is presented instantly as they can pull the information that is desirable.